Redninja106/simulationframework/README.md

 - **Input**: A simple input API that doesn't get in the way.

-- **[Dear ImGui](https://github.com/ocornut/imgui) Support**: Dear ImGui is completely built-in with zero setup. (currently depends [ImGui.NET](https://github.com/mellinoe/ImGui.NET) for bindings, custom bindings are planned).
+- **[Dear ImGui](https://github.com/ocornut/imgui) Support**: Dear ImGui is completely built-in with zero setup.

 ## Getting Started

 To start, create a new Console App using .NET 6.
-Add the [SimulationFramework Nuget Package](https://www.nuget.org/packages/SimulationFramework/0.0.2) using Visual Studio or the following command:
+Add the [SimulationFramework Nuget Package](https://www.nuget.org/packages/SimulationFramework/) using Visual Studio or the following command:
 ```
 dotnet add package SimulationFramework
 dotnet add package SimulationFramework.Desktop